There's no time to be angry. I'd rather be angry than scared but I still have to get out.

 "Hmn?
 Yeah, yeah I'm fine.
 Listen, would you do me a favour?"
 It's definitely him.
 Finding him here and now is a miracle.
 "Could you maybe put my shoulder back in?
 It's kinda tricky to do myself."
 I want to laugh.
 I shouldn't and don't, it's just the way he says it: like he's asking me to glue something while he's on the phone.

 "Why not?"
-I take the limp arm gently, noticing now the way he was trying to sit without putting any weight on the shoulder and without moving the arm.
+I take the limp arm gently, noticing now the way he was trying to sit without putting any weight on the shoulder or moving the arm.
 It must have been agonizing to get through the rubble like that, and awkward trying to do it with a torch out and a bag in tow.
-Very carefully I hold his arm near the elbow and on the upper arm, pushing him away a little with my foot as I pull his wrist toward me.
+Carefully, I hold his arm near the elbow and on the upper arm, pushing him away a little with my foot as I pull his wrist toward me.
 The idea is to pull the shoulder into line so that it falls back into the socket.

 But he makes this choking sound and my heart folds in on itself.
 I make myself keep hold, make myself keep pulling despite his pain.
 Finally I feel the joint slip back into alignment.
 He massages his shoulder and looks up at me again, still trying to figure out who I am.
 Since he won't ask I give him the answer.